Darío Moreno: Ya Mustafa

-Ya Mustafa is one of the most remembered of Moreno's songs.
+Ya Mustafa is one of the best remembered of Moreno's songs.
 It was very famous in the 1950s and early 1960s.
 The original version of this catchy song and the identity of its composer are disputed.
 It appeared in one of the films of the Egyptian actor Ismail Yassin in the 1950s, and in another Egyptian film of Sabah from the same era.
 Dario Moreno performed it in the late 1950s.
 In Europe, the song became popular with the help of Bob Azzam (a Lebanese singer who was born in Egypt in 1925 and died in Monte Carlo in 2004), who released it in 1960 in France with lyrics consisting of at least 3 languages: "Chérie je t'aime, chéri je t'adore – come la salsa del pomodoro" (Darling, I love you, darling, I adore you – like tomato sauce).
 Bruno Gigliotti, (Orlando) the brother of famous singer Dalida, also covered the song.
-This song, with its polyglotic lyrics, can be considered a historical documentation of the cosmopolitan era in the Egyptian city of Alexandria.
-During that era, a large cosmopolitan polyglotic community, mainly Turks, Greeks, Jews, Armenians and Italians, lived in the Egyptian city.
+This song, with its polyglot lyrics, can be considered a historical documentation of the cosmopolitan era in the Egyptian city of Alexandria.
+During that era, a large cosmopolitan polyglot community, mainly Turks, Greeks, Jews, Armenians and Italians, lived in the Egyptian city.
 A sizable portion lived in the Attareen district, where the events of the song take place.